Deep Dynamic Factor Models: A Deep Dynamic Factor Model for Macro Data

-Economic data are rarely available all at the same frequency -- be it weekly, monthly or quarterly --, and missing data are a feature of real-time macroeconomic datasets, due to the non-synchronous and staggered data releases of new datapoint from statistical offices.
-The model accounts for these two features of macro data.

-We deal with missing data in three steps.
-First, we initialise missing data with spline interpolation.
-Second, we iterate the parameters maximisation by replacing the missing data in the sample with fitted values obtained by conditioning on the estimated model and on the the realisation of the latent factors.
+We deal with missing data in two or three steps depending on the dataset.
+If in the pre-training when dropping missing values we are left with a few number of observations, then we first initialise missing values with a spline method.
+Otherwise, this step is omitted and the pre-training is carried out only on non missing data points.
+Second, we iterate the parameters maximisation by replacing the missing data in the full sample with fitted values obtained by conditioning on the estimated model (both parameters and latent states).
 Maximisation is carried out only on non-missing points, therefore the number of observations over which the gradients are computed can differ across dimensions.
-Finally, in the real-time online update phase (i.e. the out-of-sample procedure), we employ the Kalman filter to update the missing data and to accommodating and deal with the presence of missing data and jagged edges (see \citealp{banbura2010nowcasting}; \citealp{banbura2014maximum}; \citealp{camacho2012markov}).
+Finally, in the real-time online update phase (i.e. the out-of-sample procedure), we employ the Kalman filter to update the missing data, therefore accommodating for ragged edges (\citealp{banbura2010nowcasting,banbura2014maximum,camacho2012markov}).

+In dealing with mixed-frequency data there are several options (\citealp[see][for example]{marcellino2010factor, foroni2013survey, blasques2016weighted}).
+The most popular one, when the dataset includes monthly and quarterly variables, is the \cite{mariano2003new} approximation, in which the observed quarterly variable is modelled as a partially observed monthly series.
+By assuming that the (log-)levels of the quarterly variable, $Y_{t}^q$, at the end of the quarter are the sum of an unobservable monthly counterpart $Y_{t}^m, Y_{t-1}^m, Y_{t-2}^m$ , and defining with the growth variable $y_{t}^q$ the quarter over quarter change, we have

-In dealing with mixed frequency data, several options are possible.
-The most popular one, when the dataset includes monthly and quarterly variables, is the \cite{mariano2003new} approximation.
-In the model, this approximation is implemented by including an additional final layer to the decoding network to allow the monthly factors to be mapped into the quarterly variables.
+where $y_{t}^m = \Delta Y_{t}^m$ denotes the unobserved month-on-month growth rate of a quarterly variable that admits the same factor representation proposed in equation \ref{eq:decoding}.
+In our model, this approximation is implemented by including an additional final layer to the decoding network allowing the monthly factors to be mapped into the quarterly variables.
 This layer has fixed weights not subject to the optimisation.